SalmanStarneo/GE1CA/README.md

 # Description of the project:

-##The Project will follow the previous idea, but with little changes, like a SeaWater Plane will be included along with perlin noise generated Terrain
-##that will mimic rocks under the water.
-The Idea will remain about a vehicle that will be moving endlessly but rather than a tunnel it will be flying over the Ocean in an
-##illusion that it is traveling across to different worlds far over the horizen.
-The ship is made using Blender and insearted as an GameObject that will act as a child to the
-##camera where the camera will display a 3rd person view of the vehicle flying.
+The Project will follow the previous idea, but with little changes, like a SeaWater Plane will be included along with perlin noise generated Terrain that will mimic rocks under the water.
+The Idea will remain about a vehicle that will be moving endlessly but rather than a tunnel it will be flying over the Ocean in an illusion that it is traveling across to different worlds far over the horizen.
+The ship is made using Blender and insearted as an GameObject that will act as a child to the camera where the camera will display a 3rd person view of the vehicle flying.
 ----------------
 # Instructions for use:

-1.###The Game will run within unity and the Audio can be changed from the Audio manager to control the Audio Clips, the Moon/Planet Setting can be changed and played around with changing the density, roughness, noise value and even the Radius of the planet, and to set it back to default setting clicking on the button in the GameObject *Moon* script component *planet*'s button.
+1. The Game will run within unity and the Audio can be changed from the Audio manager to control the Audio Clips, the Moon/Planet Setting can be changed and played around with changing the density, roughness, noise value and even the Radius of the planet, and to set it back to default setting clicking on the button in the GameObject *Moon* script component *planet*'s button.
-2.### The user can pause the game by clicking either "Alt" buttons on the keyboard and to unpause it just click it again or click on the screen button "Resume".
+2. The user can pause the game by clicking either "Alt" buttons on the keyboard and to unpause it just click it again or click on the screen button "Resume".
 ----------------
 # How it works
 ###by running the unity project and it will start by displaying an illusion of a flight through a starry sky across the sea to journey to different new worlds.